Milleraj66/TechnicalReports/README.md

 * IntroductionToAndroidSecurityAndMalware_AJM:
     * Project report for Department of Energy Internship during Summer of 2014.
 * IntroductionToAndroidSecurityAndMalware_PosterBoard_AJM:
-    * Poster presentation for Department of Engergy Internship during summer of 2014.
+    * Poster presentation for Department of Engergy Internship during Summer of 2014.